osilander/203.311/Week11/Week11.md

 ### Why are small numbers unreliable?

 I have discussed in class that when only a small number of RNA-seq reads map to a gene, we cannot be as certain of its expression level than when large numbers of reads map to a gene.
-Let's first investigate why this is so.
+Let's first investigate this to gain some insight.

 Many of you have probably heard of different probability distributions, for example the [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution "Pi, why are you in this formula?") (or Gaussian distribution), the [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution "It's got no memory!"), the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution "Will I succeed or not??").
 Each of these is associated with different types of processes or samples, for example, [human height](https://tasks.illustrativemathematics.org/content-standards/HSS/ID/A/4/tasks/1020#:~:text=The%20heights%20of%20adult%20men,standard%20deviation%20of%202.5%20inches. "how tall are you?"), the [lifetime of a car battery](https://opentextbc.ca/introstatopenstax/chapter/the-exponential-distribution/ "I'm not talking about Tesla here"), or the [number of heads you'll get in ten coin flips](https://onlinestatbook.com/2/probability/binomial.html "Heads I win, tails you lose!"), respectively.